MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

    - Expand the dataset to include more plant species and disease types.

 2. **⚙️ Advanced Models**:
-   - Experiment with transfer learning and pre-trained models like ResNet or EfficientNet.
+   - Experiment with additional pre-trained models like ResNet or EfficientNet for even better accuracy.

 3. **📈 Improved Metrics**:
    - Enhance precision and recall for minority disease classes.